FACTSlab/factslab.github.io/research.md

 # Decomp

-The [Decompositional Semantics Initiative](http://decomp.net) (Decomp), which is joint work with [Ben Van Durme](http://www.cs.jhu.edu/~vandurme/) and [Kyle Rawlins](http://sites.krieger.jhu.edu/rawlins/) at Johns Hopkins University, is a collection of efforts aimed at collecting and modeling human annotations of meaning via the decomposition of lexical and phrasal meanings into a small set of component parts.
+The [Decompositional Semantics Initiative](http://decomp.net) (Decomp) is a collection of efforts aimed at collecting and modeling human annotations of meaning via the decomposition of lexical and phrasal meanings into a small set of component parts.
 Decomp is supported by a [DARPA AIDA](https://www.darpa.mil/program/active-interpretation-of-disparate-alternatives) grant (HR001117S0026-AIDA-FP-013).

 Decomp is a large project and so only research products authored by core FACTS.lab members are listed below.
 A full list of publications, presentations, and available data can be found at [decomp.net](http://decomp.net).